stephengold/MonkeyWrench/README.md

 Application opens a window and displays status using 4 or 5 lines of text in the upper left corner of the window.
-The displayed status includes:
-+ which test data are selected (the "Locator", in JME jargon)
-+ which loaders are selected (such as "Default" for jme3-blender and jme3-plugins or "Lwjgl" for MonkeyWrench)
-+ which model in the test data is selected for loading
-+ which animation (if any) in the loaded model (if any) is running

 <img height="400" src="https://i.imgur.com/bIJ6g78.png"
   alt="Rectangular window with a light blue background